Alan CLI

 Commands

-Running alan with only a source file and no subcommand invokes interpreter mode:
+Running alan with only a source file and no subcommand compiles and executes the program on-the-fly:

 alan [LN_FILE]